Botswana

 Group Culture Coordinator and Researcher Rukariro Katsande weighs in on the significance of beads in African culture…

-Significance of Beads in African Culture
+Beads in African culture

 Part 3 – More Uses of Beads